mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - typically performs ETL or ELT so that landed data is optimized for analytical queries (cleaned, filtered, agg, transformed...)
     - large scale data ingestion best done using pipelines created through Azure Data Factory or Synapse Analytics
     - one or more activities that operate on data reading from input through combinations, manipulations etc... to create final output
-    - pipeline activities can use built-in or use *linked services* to load and process data - so you can use right tech for each step fo the workflow:
-        - use Blob store to ingest, then SQL database to run a stored proc, then do data processing in Databricks or HDInsight...

 2. **Analytical Data Store - DW or DL**
     - the relational DW itself, filesystem based data lakes, or hybrid arch data lakehouse